Three Accounting Technology Trends for 2022

 By providing certainty over transaction history, blockchain could have widespread implications on recordkeeping.
 This includes how transactions are initiated, processed, authorized, recorded, and reported, according to a white paper from the Chartered Professional Accountants of Canada (CPA Canada) and the American Institute of CPAs (AICPA).

 Ultimately, blockchain is expected to broaden the scope of accounting and auditing.
-As the white paper further states: “Both the role and skill sets of CPA auditors may change as new blockchain-based techniques and procedures emerge.
-For example, methods for obtaining sufficient appropriate audit evidence will need to consider both traditional stand-alone general ledgers as well as blockchain ledgers.”
+For future accountants, understanding this technology and its implications will be important as “both the role and skill sets of CPA auditors may change as new blockchain-based techniques and procedures emerge,” according to the same white paper.

 Artificial Intelligence and Machine Learning